NKeklikian/ipblocklistservice/DOCS.md

 #### GitHub Authentication token requirement

 Checking commit hashes requires a GitHub Authentication token.
-If the target user does not have a GitHub token the slower approach which avoids checking commit hashes should be followed instead.
+If the target user does not have a GitHub token, the only way to check if there were updates in the data source is to download the entire list.

-### flask (vs FastAPI)
-FastAPI is asynchronous which makes it more complex to deploy and implement.
-Flask is the most widely used web service microframework
+This approach avoids checking commit hashes but is slower due to list files being heavier than commit hashes.